DKMaCS/DKMaCS.github.io/index.md

 technologies we create to solve our problems.

 I am seeking Summer, or part-time, internships that provide challenging problems and the opportunity to construct impactful strategies based on quantitative and qualitative best practices.
-Ultimately, I hope to join a quantitative investing outfit as a quantitative researcher.
+Ultimately, I aspire to join an organization that shares my professional interests with a pioneering work culture.

 Outside of academics, I enjoy cooking (slow-cooking/neopolitan style pizzas), playing the cello, learning the bass guitar, playing with my dog (Bert), and enjoying a relaxing meal on the patio.